 Vitamin B6 is needed to keep your nerves functioning properly.
 You may have a deficiency of vitamin B6 if you are malnourished or have trouble absorbing nutrients.
 B6 deficiencies are common in older adults.
 A B6 deficiency may cause:

 - Tingling or numbness in feet and hands

 - Fragile skin and mucous membranes

 - Possible higher risk of heart and circulation problems

 Folate is also known as folic acid.
 It is a B vitamin that appears to have a protective function against heart disease and cancer.
 It is found in many foods, especially artificially fortified foods, as well as dietary supplements.
-Folate keeps your cells healthy, and helps in the production of new red blood cells and in the prevention of cancer.
+Folate keeps your cells healthy, helps in the production of new red blood cells, and aids in the prevention of cancer.
 It is considered important in keeping the heart and circulation healthy.
 This is because it keeps homocysteine, a heart disease risk factor, at healthy levels.
 Many things can lower your folate levels.
 Malnutrition, inability to absorb nutrients well, certain medications, kidney dialysis, liver disease, alcoholism, and other chronic diseases may lower your folate levels.

 Folate deficiency can cause the following symptoms: